Harry Potter rankdown graphic

 July 14, 2022

-Little can get said about the Harry Potter films that has not gotten said before.
+Little can be said about the Harry Potter films that has not gotten said before.
 We know the early installments overflow millennial souls with nostalgia.
 We know they conjure vivid memories of midnight book releases and film premieres, where devoted fans united under their love of the boy wizard and his many brushes with agonizing death at the hands of a xenophobic psychopath.
 We know they have allowed us to reflect on our childhood while forcing us to accept our age.
 The adorable youngins we once knew have gone full-frontal on stage, grown full beards, had children, and traveled the globe as advisors on gender equality and foreign policy.

 We also know that the films literally became darker as they went along.
 A barcode of every frame in the franchise is pitch black by the series’ end.
 The subject matter got mishandled, the themes lost in the great shuffle of adaptation, and lapses in character development and narrative consistency defined the franchise as much as the international awe it inspired.